 Following this type of eating, even only for a week a will still provide benefits, so it may be worth a try even if you are not Greek, click here and see why.
 The rules are pretty simple: no animal products with the exception of animals such as octopus and squid as many believe that these creatures do not have blood.
 In fact, it has to do more that their blood being blue rather than red, due to the hemocyanin.

-Allowed: beans, vegetables, bread, fruit, honey, nut butters, rice…pasta (no egg noodles), cereals, octopus, squid, olive oil, honey, and basically anything that does not contain animal products with exception of certain seafood.
+Allowed: beans, vegetables, bread, fruit, honey, nut butters, rice…pasta (no egg noodles), cereals, olive oil, honey, and basically anything that does not contain animal products with exception of certain seafood.
 Seafood that is allowed in includes mollusks (squid, calamari, octopus, mussels, clams) and crustaceans (shrimp, crabs, crayfish etc).

 Not Allowed: meat poultry, pork, game, fish, dairy, eggs, butter

 The days that the fast is followed are as following:

 - Every Wednesday and Friday

 - The Great Fast (Lent)-beginning on a Monday 7 weeks before Easter

 - Fast of the Apostles- it begins on a Monday, 8 days after Pentecost, and ends on June 28